google/googleapis.dart/discoveryapis_generator/README.md

                              (defaults to "Auto-generated client libraries.")

     --package-author         Author of the generated API package.
-    --package-homepage       Homepage of the generated API package.
+    --package-repository     Homepage of the generated API package.

 The 'files' subcommand generates API files into an existing package from already downloaded discovery documents.
 One file per API.
 It takes the following